 - Background information about your company, goals, and objectives.
 Include insight on which business needs you are looking to resolve by selecting a preferred vendor.

-- Include the questions about rates and volume-based discounts, SLAs, software platforms your team will have to use to work with the vendor effectively, etc.
+- Include questions about rates and volume-based discounts, SLAs, software platforms your team will have to use to work with the vendor effectively, etc.

 - Data is king!
 Use data to illustrate your organization’s travel volume/patterns and draw correlations to your business needs and program priorities.
 The more volume you can show, the greater your negotiating power.